 We can use some lightweight social listening on Twitter to learn who is talking about our competition and how much they’re talking about them.
 Influencer marketing, PR, and hashtag campaigns are all ways we see Twitter Mentions move for a brand.

 In the slide below, we’re examining the relationship between a brand’s Twitter audience and the number of Twitter mentions they earn.
-Beyond Mean and Impossible Foods have the largest followings and earn the most mentions.
+Beyond Meat and Impossible Foods have the largest followings and earn the most mentions.
 Of the brands with smaller Twitter followings, Spindrift and Health-Ade are among the leaders in terms of mention volume.

 To learn more about the people behind these mentions, we can dig into the actual handles doing the mentioning.
 In the slide below, we’re looking at Twitter accounts that have mentioned these brands over the time period, sorted by audience size.
 The Economist leads the list with five mentions of Beyond Meat.
 Whole Foods, the Amazon-owned grocery chain, also mentioned Jenny’s Ice Creams during this period.